-1.19.
-Section 2 of this Safety Guide provides recommendations on the protection of human health and the protection of the environment.
+1.20.
+Section 2 of this Safety Guide provides recommendations on the protection of human health and protection of the environment.
 Section 3 addresses the roles and responsibilities of the government, the regulatory body and the operating organization.
 Section 4 provides recommendations on the integrated approach to safety.
 Section 5 provides recommendations on development of the safety case and supporting safety assessment, while Section 6 outlines general safety considerations over the lifetime of a waste management facility.
-Three appendices are included, which set out examples relevant for the predisposal management of waste from nuclear power plants and research reactors.
-Three annexes provide examples of waste management systems in different types of reactors.
+Seven appendices are included, which set out examples relevant for the predisposal management of waste from nuclear fuel cycle facilities.